Who says you need to fly all the way to the South Pacific to find villas over the water? You can get your fix of paradise much closer to home.

 Sandals Royal Bahamian Resort: Check rates and availability

-Last words on Caribbean overwater bungalows
+Last words on overwater bungalow resorts in the Caribbean

 Just writing this got us dreaming and plotting our next trip!